 That’s the magic of poetry– some gay Jewish poet wrote about people wasting away around him because of drugs, and I, a straight Mexican-American girl, know how he felt because I am seeing the same waste he witnessed over fifty years ago …

-There’s something about these stories—the particularly brave and loud ones—that lends great strength to its listeners, if only they know where to look.
+There’s something about these books about immigrants — the particularly brave and loud ones — that lends great strength to its listeners, if only they know where to look.